-In 2020, CEHA contracted with Bureau Veritas (fka EMG) to complete a Physical Needs Assessment.
+In 2020, HACE contracted with Bureau Veritas (fka EMG) to complete a Physical Needs Assessment.
 On site investigation occurred from January 14 to 17, 2020, and the final report is dated August 5, 2020.
 The report is comprehensive in its scope of review.
 As of the final report, Bureau Veritas concluded needs totaling \$81,578 through 2024.
 These costs do not appear to include general conditions, Builder Profit, Architectural, or PHA Administrative Costs.
 Assuming correct, these costs would be additive.

-4) Total Development Cost / Housing Construction Cost analysis: Several HUD Repositioning tools rely upon Total Development Cost (TDC) or Housing Construction Cost (HCC) to determine eligibility.
-The tables below illustrate the TDC and HCC amounts for 1645 C Street.
+4) Total Development Cost / Housing Construction Cost analysis:

+Several HUD Repositioning tools rely upon Total Development Cost (TDC) or Housing amounts for 1645 C Street.
 The 2020 TDC is \$945,535.
 At 57.14%, the Obsolescence threshold amount is \$540,278.